postsharp/postsharp-emails/metalama-email-course/100-retry-aspect-parameters.md

      /// Gets or sets the maximum number of times that the method should be executed.
      /// </param>
      /// <param name="millisecondsOfDelay">
      /// Gets or sets the delay, in ms, to wait between the first and the second attempt.
-The delay is doubled at
-     /// every further attempt.
+     /// The delay is doubled at every further attempt.
      /// </param>

-     public RetryAttribute(int attempts, int millisecondsOfDelay)
+     public RetryAttribute(int attempts = 3, int millisecondsOfDelay = 1000)
      {
          this.Attempts = attempts;
          this.MillisecondsOfDelay = millisecondsOfDelay;
      }

      public override dynamic?
 OverrideMethod()
      {